diku-dk/futhark/docs/language-reference.rst

 Many things in Futhark are named.
 When we are defining something, we give it an unqualified name (`id`).
 When referencing something inside a module, we use a qualified name (`qualid`).
-The constructor names of a sum type (:ref:`compounds`) are identifiers prefixed with ``#``, with no space afterwards.
+The constructor names of a sum type are identifiers prefixed with ``#``, with no space afterwards.
 The fields of a record are named with `fieldid`.
 Note that a `fieldid` can be a decimal number.
 Futhark has three distinct name spaces: terms, module types, and types.
 Modules (including parametric modules) and values both share the term namespace.

 .. _primitives: